-This chapter provides an introduction to the Raspberry Pi, Arduino, and the subject of home automation.
+This chapter provides an introduction to the Raspberry Pi, Arduino, Arduino to Raspberry Pi connection bridge, and the subject of home automation.

-We'll look at the history of the Raspberry Pi and how it came to be, as well as the Arduino platform – an open source microcontroller that provides developers with a means to interact with their surroundings, through a variety of sensors and motors.
+We'll look at the history of the Raspberry Pi and how it came to being, as well as the Arduino platform, an open source microcontroller that provides developers with a means to interact with their surroundings through a variety of sensors and motors.

-Finally, we will wrap up the chapter by covering home automation and how technologies such as the Raspberry Pi have put the ability to build complex sensor based systems in the hands of the open source community.
+Next, we will explore the Arduino to Raspberry Pi connection bridge, a method of attaching an Arduino shield to the Raspberry Pi.
+We will wrap up the chapter by covering home automation and how technologies such as the Raspberry Pi have put the ability to build complex sensor-based systems in the hands of the open source community.

-We have a number of exciting projects ahead that will slowly introduce you to home automation via the technologies of the Raspberry Pi and Arduino.
+First, let's start by looking at what we will be covering in the coming chapters of this book.
+We have a number of exciting projects ahead that will slowly introduce home automation via technologies such as Raspberry Pi and Arduino.
 These projects include:

 Writing software to control hardware